Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/Notes.md

 3> conditionally add props and object property
 To add props conditionally => {...(condition && {disable: true})}
 To add keys conditionally in object => {...obj, ...(condition && {key: 1})}

-4>
-Instance Of
-The instanceof operator tests to see if the prototype property of a constructor appears anywhere in the prototype chain of an object.
-The return value is a boolean value. object instanceof constructor

 5>
 Eventloop -> responsible for executing js code, collecting and processing events and executing queued sub-tasks